BS in Theater

 - Special Topics: often features Suzuki and Viewpoints training taught by a member of the world-famous SITI professional theater company.

-- Playwriting: various courses are taught by playwright and librettist/lyricist whose works have been developed and performed nationally and internationally.
+- Playwriting: various courses are taught by acclaimed playwrights whose works have been developed and performed nationally and internationally.

 - The Theater Department offer a wide range of varied dramatic literature, theory, and theater history courses.